-- Suitable plastics for photograph housing are uncoated polyester ('Mylar') or polypropylene. - Plastic sleeves can be a good option where original items are heavily accessed. - In areas of high humidity be mindful of plastic housing as photographs may swell and stick.

-To help mitigate this risk, add a piece of unbuffered archival paper in behind the photograph. - Never laminate photographs (or any valuable documents).
-The process is irreversible and damaging.
-Uncoated polyester ('Mylar') or polypropylene sleeves provide a safe alternative.
+- Suitable plastic sleeves for photograph storage are uncoated polyester (Mylar) or polypropylene. - Plastic sleeves can be a good option where original items are heavily accessed. - In areas of high humidity be mindful of plastic housing as photographs may swell and stick.
+To help mitigate this risk, add a piece of unbuffered archival paper behind the photograph. - Never laminate photographs as this process is irreversible and damaging.
+Use the safer alternatives mentioned above.